Bobris/BTDB/Doc/Relations.md

 Relations provides easy way how to store "table" like data in object db.

-Let's first define data entity we want to store (note that it is not defined as [StoredInline] but it is still inlined)
+Let's first define data entity we want to store (note that it is not defined as `[StoredInline]`, but it is still stored inline).
+Such objects also don't have object id, they can be retrieved by primary or secondary indexes.

     public class Person
     {